Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Abstract

 \section{Abstract}

 Generative adversarial networks constitute a powerful approach to generative modeling.
 While generated samples often are indistinguishable from real data, there is no guarantee that they will follow the true data distribution.
+For scientific applications in particular, it is essential that the true distribution is well captured by the generated distribution.
 In this work, we propose a method to ensure that the distributions of certain generated data statistics coincide with the respective distributions of the real data.
-In order to achieve this, we add a Kullback-Leibler term to the generator loss function: the KL divergence is taken between the true distributions as represented by a conditional energy-based model, and the corresponding generated distributions obtained from minibatch values at each iteration.
-We evaluate the method on a synthetic dataset and two real-world datasets and demonstrate improved performance of our method.
+In order to achieve this, we add a new loss term to the generator loss function, which quantifies the difference between these distributions via suitable $f$-divergences.
+Kernel density estimation is employed to obtain representations of the true distributions, and to estimate the corresponding generated distributions from minibatch values at each iteration.
+When compared to other methods, our approach has the advantage that the complete shapes of the distributions are taken into account.
+We evaluate the method on a synthetic dataset and a real-world dataset and demonstrate improved performance of our approach.